Conservation Cropping Seminars

 Thank you to everyone who attended these virtual events.
 Click below to watch the seminars.

 For 2022, the annual Illinois Conservation Cropping Seminars will again be virtual.
-For the eighth year in a row, conservation partners will offer helpful information, data, and farmer testimonials in a 3-hour online virtual conference.
+Conservation partners will offer helpful information, data, and farmer testimonials in a 3-hour online virtual conference.

 While it’s not like our normal full-day, in-person get together at three different Illinois locations, it’s still critical that we keep the conservation conversation going - COVID-19 or not!
 The planning committee has gathered a GREAT keynote speaker, helpful information, and a powerful IL Farmer Panel to tell their story and offer advice and ideas other Illinois farmers can use on their farms.
 We can’t feed you lunch virtually, so for 2022, your participation at the event is FREE—and lunch is “on your own”!